Modifications of Hodge bundles and enumerative geometry : the stable hyperelliptic locus: Introduction

 \section{Introduction}

-Briefly put, what we do here is to prove (a precise version of) the following \begin{mainthm}[First approximation] Given a family $X/B$ of stable curves, there is a bundle map over an expicit birational modification of its second symmetric product , whose degeneracy locus consists of the closure of the hyperelliptic locus, which is transverse, plus an explicit and computable excess locus.
-In this way the fundamental class of the hyperelliptic locus closure can be computed. \end{mainthm} This paper is a continuation of our study of finite subschemes of families of nodal-or-smooth curves.
-Technically, our aim in to introduce a new tool in the global and enumerative geometry of the moduli space $\mgbar$ of stable curves: modified Hodge bundles.
+Our main aim is to prove Theorem \ref{fund-class-thm} below, which is a precise version of the following \begin{mainthm}[First approximation] Given a family $X/B$ of stable curves, there is a bundle map over an explicit birational modification of its second symmetric product , whose degeneracy locus consists of the closure of the hyperelliptic locus, which is reduced of the expected dimension, plus an explicit and computable excess locus.
+In this way the fundamental class of the closure of the hyperelliptic locus can be computed as an element of the Mumford tautological ring. \end{mainthm} This paper is a continuation of our study of finite subschemes of families of nodal-or-smooth curves (see e.g. \cite{geonodal}, \cite{canonodal}, \cite{internodal}).
+Technically, our aim is to introduce a new tool in the global and enumerative geometry of the moduli space $\mgbar$ of stable curves: modified Hodge bundles.
 The rationale for these is a pervasive problem which has long stood in the way of applying 'classical' methods to $\mgbar$: that equations (e.g. degeneracy conditions for $g^r_d$'s) describing geometry on smooth curves become excessively degenerate on singular, especially reducible nodal curves, and accordingly fail to define a limit, in any good sense, of the appropriate locus (e.g. $g^r_d$ locus) on a smooth curve.
 Accordingly, most recent work on $\mgbar$ has focused on extrinsic, Gromov-Witten type methods, studying maps of curves to other varieties; see \cite{vak} for a survey of some of this work and references.
 Nevertheless, this paper represents the beginning of an attempted attack on the aforementioned excess degeneracy problem, based \emph{grosso modo} on resolving the excess through boundary modifications of Hodge bundles.
-This approach has its roots in the work of Harris and Mumford \cite{har-mum} on the Kodaira dimension of $\mgbar$, especially their computation of the fundamental class of the closure of the divisor of curves carrying a $g^1_{\frac{g-1}{2}}$.
+This approach has its roots in the work of Harris and Mumford \cite{har-mum} on the Kodaira dimension of $\mgbar$, especially their computation of the fundamental class of the closure of the divisor of curves carrying a $g^1_{\frac{g+1}{2}}$.
 The basic older insight is that the appropriate boundary object corresponding to a linear system is a \emph{collection} of linear systems on components, or rather certain subcurves, of the boundary curve.
 The new 'twist' (double-entendre) is that those systems can be accessed via a suitable map of vector bundles.